-Every location has a personality.
+First, every location has a personality.

 Hawaii represents a fictional Eden.
 Amy's stand-in for the aspirational life - breezy beaches, magic sea turtles, and ease.

-The design choices (carpets, food, blankets, photos, wallpaper) are all spot-on.
+The design choices (carpets, food, blankets, photos, wallpaper) all feel spot-on.

 In her backyard, giant flowers reach up to the blinding CA sun.

-Helen's house is full of dappled scenes of domestic still life.
+Helen's house paint dappled scenes of domestic still life.

 The offices, by contrast, are towering castles of glass and concrete.

 Lobbies and hallways at work are lined with stock art and plastic plants.

 - Mark Mothersbaugh's score is good

-What would have happened had "Enlightened" not been canceled?
+What would have happened had Enlightened not been canceled?

-We can only speculate.
 Still, both seasons continue to stand firmly on their own.

-What did you think?
+What did YOU think?